Share this article

 You cannot measure the success or progress of the goals you have set for yourself if there are no deadlines.
 Financial goals should not have an infinite date.
 To set goals, you should decide at what time you can reasonably achieve your goals, put time on it and track your progress.

-it’s important to set financial goals because they give you a clearer perspective of where you want to be and they give you a better understanding of your finances.
+It’s important to set financial goals because they give you a clearer perspective of where you want to be and they give you a better understanding of your finances.
 Remember to set SMART goals and to be intentional about the strategies that you use to accomplish your goals.

 Disclaimer: This article is meant to provide general guidance and understanding of cryptocurrency and the Blockchain network.
 It’s not an exhaustive list and should not be taken as financial advice.
 Yellow Card Academy is not responsible for your investment decisions.